No question: When selling your car, you want to get the most money possible.

 Presenting a clean car is a simple way to boost offers on your trade-in.
 Get it detailed, including the engine.
 Having service records also helps.
 “A clean car and good maintenance records indicate that you’ve taken care of your car,” says Cari Crane, senior industry analyst for TrueCar.

 Be Up Front About Repairs

-What if your car isn’t in the best shape?
+What if your trade-in vehicle isn’t in the best shape?
 First, pay for small repairs yourself—e.g., worn brake pads or small blemishes.
 If you can’t fix what’s wrong, get repair estimates from a mechanic that you can use when you negotiate with the dealer.
 For example, if a dealer wants to deduct $2,500 from your asking price to replace the brakes and fix the windshield, but you have an estimate of $750 for both, you’re in a better position to negotiate.
 If the dealer doesn’t budge on the price, consider paying for the repairs yourself to get the maximum amount for your car.

 Separate Your Transactions

 Negotiate the new or pre-owned vehicle first, then your trade-in.
 “You’re more likely to get a better deal on the new vehicle by keeping that transaction separate,” says Laurence E. Dixon III, director of market intelligence for the NADA Used Car Guide, a division of J.D.
 Power.

 To get a great deal on your next car, check out the GEICO Car Buying Service, powered by TrueCar.

 Illustration by Doug Chayka